Luce (name)

 Luce is an American, English, Irish, Scottish, Welsh, French and Italian surname.
-It is also a French and Italian feminine given name, variant of Lucia and Lucy, or masculine name, variant of Luc (given name).
-Meaning of given name Luce is "light".
+It is also a French and Italian feminine given name, and it is a variant of Lucy.
+The meaning of the given name Luce is "light".

 The English Luce surname is taken from the Norman language that was Latin-based and derives from place names in Normandy based on Latin male personal name Lucius.
 It was transmitted to England after the Norman Conquest in the 11th century.
-Alternative spellings and related names are: Luci, Lucy, Lucey, Lucie, Lucia, Luke.
+Alternative spellings and related names include Luci, Lucy, Lucey, Lucie, and Lucia.